 Moses was to later state to the second generation of the exodus, “Yet the Lord hath not given you an heart to perceive, and eyes to see, and ears to hear, unto this day” (Deu.
 29:4).
 According to Romans 11:8, God gave them a spirit of stupor, or slumber.

 Like the Israelites, Job too went through his time testing.
 At the start, he was submissive, stating that the Lord gave and the Lord hath taken away.
 “Blessed be the name of the Lord”.
-However, after months of agony, he began to question God’s justice against him, who, in his own eyes, was a righteous and faithful man.
-Job was walking with a spirit of pride.
+However, after months of agony, he began to question God’s justice against him.
+In his own eyes, Job was a righteous and faithful man.
+He was unaware of the fact that he was walking with a spirit of pride.

 Job’s reaction however, when God challenged him was different from that of the Children of Israel.
 In the end his confession was, “I have heard of You by the hearing of the ear, But now my eye sees You”.
 Job 42:5.
 Job’s experience was not wasted.